Let’s Build a Reactive UI Framework – Part 1: Data Flow

 }

-(by ie. changing a spreadsheet cell’s formula), all the Reactor
+(by ie. changing a spreadsheet cell’s formula), all the Reactors which

 previously made up the cycle will correctly